-It relates to many areas of employment including: Advertising, Broadcasting, Journalism, Library, Any Branch of Local or Central Government Activity, Public Relations, Publishing, Research, Tourism, Law and Teaching.
+It relates to many areas of employment including but not limited to: Advertising, Broadcasting, Journalism, Library, Any Branch of Local or Central Government Activity, Public Relations, Publishing, Research, Tourism, Law and Teaching.
 Useful as preparation for university research and report writing.